BlitzKraig/AndroidResizer/readme.md

 - Disable/enable directory field when sizing is in progress/complete
 - Removed some unused files/code

-#####1.2.2
+#####1.2
+- Added custom prefix for use with non-standard Android Resource structures (Titanium, PhoneGap etc.)
+- Added some tooltips
+- Altered some text output to fit with the new prefixing feature
+- Added XXHDPI Copy
+- Cleaned up variable names
+- Disable/enable all controls when sizing is in progress/complete

+#####1.1.1
+- Stability improvements
+- Output improvements
+- Fixed progress bar bug

+#####1.1
+- Added JPEG and GIF support (Animation not currently supported)
-- Fixed XXHDPI copying scaling down to ldpi
+- Improved scaling operations

+#####1.0.1
+- Added multi-threading to provide user feedback while processing images
+- Added ability to choose which DPI outputs to generate
-- Fixed some output
+- Fixed transparency issues

-- Fixed scaling issue for images with no alpha channel
+#####1.0
+- Initial Release
+- Scale all PNG images in an XXHDPI folder and save them to all lower DPI's (L, M, TV, H, XH)

 ######PLANNED FEATURES
 - iOS support
 - Single file support
-- Scale from other densities
+- ~~Scale from other densities~~
 - Basic upscaling
 - Updated design
 - SVG support
 - Seperate source/destination folders
 - Multiple project configurations
-- XXXHDPI support
-- Scale from other densities
-- 9-patch support
+- XXXHDPI support- 9-patch support
 - Generation Wizard
 - Build-step integration